The God Makers

-The God Makers is a book and film highlighting the inner workings and perceived negative aspects of the Church of Jesus Christ of Latter-day Saints (LDS Church).
-Ed Decker and Dave Hunt co-authored the book and film.
+The God Makers (also sometimes written as The Godmakers) is a book and film highlighting the inner workings and perceived negative aspects of the Church of Jesus Christ of Latter-day Saints (LDS Church).
+Former Mormon Ed Decker and Christian apologist Dave Hunt co-authored the book and film.

 Jeremiah Films produced the film in 1982, expressing a highly critical view of the LDS Church, its practices, and its teachings.
 The film purports to be an exposé of the church's secrets, and has occasioned controversy among church members and non-members since its release, provoking passionate debates about its veracity and message.
 Two years after the release of the film, the book was published in 1984.

 Overview

 The God Makers was first shown to a group of 4,000 evangelical Christians on December 31, 1982, at Grace Community Church in Sun Valley, California.
 It was thereafter screened in various churches as an attempt to educate or warn their members about Mormonism.
+Decker claimed that the film was seen by two and a half million people every month in the year following its release, although this number has been questioned as it would put it above most theatrical runs of major Hollywood films of that time.
+Nevertheless, the film did have considerable impact and generated its share of controversy.